EwanStephens/knightmare/llm_summary.md

 ### Word Building Logic
 1. Track letters from each captured piece
 2. Concatenate letters in the order of capture
-3. Validate against English dictionary
+3. Validate against target word
-4. Minimum word length: 3 letters
+4. Provide appropriate feedback for completion

 ### State Management Considerations
 1. Board state must be updated after each move
 2. Previous moves in current word sequence must be tracked
 3. Visual feedback must be updated in real-time
-4. Invalid moves/words must trigger appropriate error messages
+4. Invalid moves must trigger appropriate error messages and visual cues